jax-ml/jax/docs/faq.rst

 device and the results are uncommitted on the default device.

-Data can also be placed explicitly on a device using :func:`jax.device_put` with a ``device`` parameter, in which case if becomes **committed** to the device:
+Data can also be placed explicitly on a device using :func:`jax.device_put` with a ``device`` parameter, in which case it—the data—becomes **committed** to the device:

 >>> import jax
 >>> from jax import device_put
 >>> print(device_put(1, jax.devices()[2]).device_buffer.device())  # doctest: +SKIP
 gpu:2

-Computations involving some committed inputs, will happen on the committed device, and the result will be committed on the same device.
-It is an error to invoke an operation on arguments that are committed to more than one device.
+Computations involving some committed inputs will happen on the committed device and the result will be committed on the same device.
+You should not invoke an operation on arguments that are committed to more than one device—it will lead to errors.

-You can also use :func:`jax.device_put` without a ``device`` parameter, in which case the data is left as is if already on a device (whether committed or not), or a Python value that is not on any device is placed uncommitted on the default device.
+You can also use :func:`jax.device_put` without a ``device`` parameter.
+In this case the data is left as is if it's already on the device (committed or not), or a Python value—that is not on any device—is placed uncommitted on the default device.

-Jitted functions behave as any other primitive operation (will follow the data and will error if invoked on data committed on more than one device).
+Jitted functions behave like any other primitive operations—they will follow the data and will show errors if invoked on data committed on more than one device.

-(As of April 2020, :func:`jax.jit` has a `device` parameter that affects slightly the device placement.
+(As of April 2020, :func:`jax.jit` has a `device` parameter that affects the device placement slightly.
 That parameter is experimental, is likely to be removed or changed, and its use is not recommended.)